 Things you may want to consider:

-- Discuss your options surrounding delaying clamping of the umbilical cord - current advice from The World Health Organisation is for between 3-5 minutes.
-There are positive benefits for your baby to help to prevent anaemia and increase the transfer of stem cells.
+Discuss your options surrounding delaying clamping of the umbilical cord - current advice from The World Health Organisation is for between 3-5 minutes.
+Benefits for your baby include prevention of anaemia and an increased transfer of stem cells.

-- Think about seeding the microbiome, this is a relatively new practice, as research discovered that babies born via caesarean section were more susceptible to infections than those born vaginally.
-By swabbing your baby with the friendly bacteria from your vagina, it is thought to colonise your baby’s skin and gut, helping to promote a healthy start to life.
+Think about seeding the microbiome, this is a relatively new practice, as research discovered that babies born via caesarean section were more susceptible to infections than those born vaginally.
+Swabbing your baby with the friendly bacteria from your vagina is thought to colonise your baby’s skin and gut, helping to promote a healthy start to life.